sampsyo/emfed/README.md

 Changelog
 ---------

+* v1.6.0: A new `data-exclude-reblogs` config option for hiding boosts.
 * v1.5.0: Add a mode to embed a single post and its replies.
 * v1.4.2: Switch to a more "normal" build process.
 * v1.4.1: Fix npm publication.